handiandi/roskilde_festival_band_scraper/README.md

-# roskilde_festival_band_scraper
+# Band scraper for Roskilde Festival's website
 Scraper for Roskilde Festival webpage (www.roskilde-festival.dk).
-Scraping the band-info about the announced bands a specific year
+Scraping the info about the announced bands a specific year

-~~Sorry for danish word in the code!
-I will fixed that soon!~~ I have translated the most important thing.
+I have translated the most important thing from danish to english.
 The rest will come.
 And in some time I will write some documentation at how to use it.

 ## Quick-guide for use: